zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.email-address.rst

    $validator = new Zend\Validator\EmailAddress();
    $validator->setOptions(array('domain' => FALSE));

-.. _zend.validator.set.email_address.hostnametype:
+.. _zend.validator.email_address.hostnametype:

 Validating different types of hostnames
 ---------------------------------------

 The hostname part of an email address is validated against :ref:`Zend\\Validator\\Hostname
-<zend.validator.set.hostname>`.
+<zend.validator.hostname>`.
 By default only DNS hostnames of the form ``domain.com`` are accepted, though if
 you wish you can accept IP addresses and Local hostnames too.

 To do this you need to instantiate ``Zend\Validator\EmailAddress`` passing a parameter to indicate the type of